AnimeKaizoku/SaitamaRobot/README.md

  messages
  - `URL`: The URL your webhook should connect to (only needed for webhook mode)

- - `SUDO_USERS`: A space-separated list of user_ids which should be considered sudo users
+ - `DRAGONS`: A space-separated list of user_ids which should be considered sudo users
  - `SUPPORT_USERS`: A space-separated list of user_ids which should be considered support users (can gban/ungban, nothing else)
  - `WHITELIST_USERS`: A space-separated list of user_ids which should be considered whitelisted - they can't be banned.